Devotics/heatzy-home-hassistant/README.md

 # heatzy-home-assistant

-Climate Home Assistant component for Heatzy Pilot
+Home Assistant integration for the [Heatzy Pilot](https://heatzy.com/pilote) electric heater controller.

+> You can find some extra information on how to integrate this component in your Home Assistant installation [here](https://community.home-assistant.io/t/heatzy-compoment/54863).

 ## Installation